cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ristretto255, P-256, and secp256k1.
 The functions for generating and verifying signatures are `prime_order_sign` and `prime_order_verify`, respectively.

-The function `prime_order_sign` produces a Schnorr signature over a message given a secret signing key as input.
+The function `prime_order_sign` produces a Schnorr signature over a message given a full secret signing key as input (as opposed to a key share.)

 ~~~
   prime_order_sign(msg, SK):